 Medical staff should treat any injuries that caused the person to become unconscious.

 Common causes of unconsciousness include:

-A person may become temporarily unconscious (faint) when sudden changes occur within the body.
+A person may become temporarily unconscious, or faint, when sudden changes occur within the body.
 Common causes of temporary unconsciousness include:

-If you received CPR while unconscious, you may have broken or fractured ribs from the chest compressions.
-Your doctor will X-ray your chest and treat any fractures or broken ribs before you leave the hospital.
+A person who received CPR while unconscious may have broken or fractured ribs from the chest compressions.
+The doctor will X-ray the chest and treat any fractures or broken ribs before the person leaves the hospital.

-Choking can also occur during a period of unconsciousness.
-Your airway may become blocked by food or liquid.
-This is particularly dangerous and could lead to death if left untreated.
+Choking can also occur during unconsciousness.
+Food or liquid may have blocked the airway.
+This is particularly dangerous and could lead to death if it isn’t remedied.

-Your outlook will depend on what caused you to lose consciousness.
-However, the sooner you receive emergency treatment, the better your outlook will be.
+The outlook will depend on what caused the person to lose consciousness.
+However, the sooner they receive emergency treatment, the better their outlook will be.